Claudia Cardinale: 1960s

 In 1961, Cardinale portrayed a sultry nightclub singer and young mother in Valerio Zurlini's Girl with a Suitcase.
 As a result of her own experience of early motherhood, Cardinale naturally conveyed the concerns of a teenaged mother, identifying fully with the character of Aida.
 Such was her psychological involvement that she needed several months to overcome her apprehensions and prepare for the part.
 Zurlini chose her for such a difficult role against everyone's advice, as she was not yet considered a "real" actress, nor was she (yet) one of the most celebrated Italian beauties.
-However, he was very close and supportive of Cardinale during the production, and a true friendship developed between the two, based on a deep mutual understanding.
+He was very close and supportive of Cardinale during the production though and a true friendship developed between the two, based on a deep mutual understanding.
 Cardinale remarked: "Zurlini was one of those who really love women: he had an almost feminine sensitivity.
 He could understand me at a glance.
 He taught me everything, without ever making demands on me. ...
 He was really very fond of me."
 Cardinale was warmly praised by the critics for her performance in Girl with a Suitcase, Dennis Schwartz considering her to have been at her "charming best".
-Later in 1961, Cardinale starred as a prostitute opposite Jean-Paul Belmondo in Bolognini's La Viaccia.
-Both Girl with a Suitcase and La Viaccia were presented at the 1961 Cannes Film Festival.
-At the time, Cardinale was not considered comparable to the two divas of Italian cinema, Sophia Loren and Gina Lollobrigida, but several newspapers and magazines including Paris Match began to consider her to be a credible young rival to Brigitte Bardot.
-Cardinale's 1961 appearances also included Henri Verneuil's French comedy Les Lions sont lâchés, and Auguste in which she had a cameo role.
+Later in 1961, Cardinale starred as a prostitute opposite Jean-Paul Belmondo in Bolognini's The Lovemakers.
+Both Girl with a Suitcase and The Lovemakers were presented at the 1961 Cannes Film Festival.
+At the time, Cardinale was not considered comparable to the two divas of Italian cinema, Sophia Loren and Gina Lollobrigida, but several newspapers and magazines, including Paris Match, began to consider her to be a credible young rival to Brigitte Bardot.
+Cardinale's 1961 appearances also included Henri Verneuil's French comedy The Lions Are Loose and Auguste, in which she had a cameo role.

 The following year, Cardinale starred opposite Jean-Paul Belmondo as Vénus in the 18th-century set adventure Cartouche, which made her a major star in France.
-She also played Angiolina, the romantic interest of Anthony Franciosa in Bolognini's Senilità, a character which film writer Jacek Klinowski describes as "a spirited and strikingly beautiful twenty-year-old".
+She also played Angiolina, the romantic interest of Anthony Franciosa in Bolognini's Careless, a character which film writer Jacek Klinowski describes as "a spirited and strikingly beautiful 20-year-old".
 In 1962, Cardinale was interviewed by the writer Alberto Moravia, who focused exclusively on her sexuality and body image in films, treating her as an object.
 Cardinale remarked to him: "I used my body as a mask, as a representation of myself".
 The interview was published in Esquire under the title "The Next Goddess of Love".
 Cardinale was amused to discover that the interview had inspired the writer to publish La dea dell'amore ("Goddess of Love") the following year, in which one of the characters, with her fine physical appearance and natural curves, closely resembled Cardinale.
 Just a few years later, she played a similar character in a film based on another novel by Moravia, Time of Indifference.